-ATC draws power from the towing vehicle towbar and requires connection to either: Twin ATC stores operating errors in a logfile which over time will become full and will result in the solid red light appearing.
+ATC draws power from the towing vehicle.
+Twin ATC stores operating errors in a logfile which over time will become full and will result in the solid red light appearing.
 This needs to be erased and can be done easily by connecting the caravan to a 12 volt supply for a period of 12 hours.
-The power required to carry out thisfunction is minimal.
+The power required to carry out this function is minimal.
 Most occurrences of these errors are due to power supply problems to ATC which could be due to low voltage, or an intermittent power supply from the towbar.